Victims’ Rights in the District of Columbia

 - Be reasonably protected from the accused offender.

 - Be notified of court proceedings.

 - Be present at all court proceedings related to the offense, including the sentencing, and release, parole, record-sealing, and post-conviction hearings, unless the court determines that testimony by the victim would be materially affected if the victim heard other testimony or where the needs of justice otherwise require.

-- Confer with an attorney for the prosecution in the case (although the victim does not have the authority to direct the prosecution of the case).
+- Confer with an attorney for the prosecution in the case which does not include the authority to direct the prosecution of the case.

 - An order of restitution from the person convicted of the criminal conduct that caused the victim’s loss or injury.

 - Information about conviction, sentencing, imprisonment, detention, and release of the offender, and about any court order to seal the offender’s criminal records.